Legg-Calvé-Perthes disease in children

 • Limping

-How is Legg-Calve-Perthes Disease diagnosed?
+How is Legg-Calvé-Perthes disease in children diagnosed?

-If your child is experiencing hip pain, limited range of motion or weakness in the hip joint, our physicians will conduct a thorough diagnosis to determine if Legg-Calve-Perthes disease is the problem.
+If your child is experiencing hip pain, limited range of motion or weakness in the hip joint, our physicians will conduct a thorough diagnosis to determine if Legg-Calvé-Perthes disease is the problem.

 Diagnostic testing may include:

-• Physical exam: Looks at your child’s affected hip, checking for pain, discomfort, limited range of motion and weakness
+• Physical examLooks at your child’s affected hip, checking for pain, discomfort, limited range of motion and weakness

-• X-ray: Uses invisible electromagnetic energy beams to take detailed images of the hipbone and thighbone
+• X-rayUses invisible electromagnetic energy beams to take detailed images of the hipbone and thighbone

-• MRI (magnetic resonance imaging) scan: Uses magnetic fields and radio waves to take detailed pictures of the hip
+• MRI (magnetic resonance imaging) scan - Uses magnetic fields and radio waves to take detailed pictures of the hip

-What are the causes of Legg-Calve-Perthes Disease?
+What are the causes of Legg-Calvé-Perthes disease in children?

-• Activity: Physically active children are at higher risk.
+• Activity - Physically active children are at higher risk.

-• Gender: Boys are more likely than girls to develop the condition.
+• Gender - Boys are more likely than girls to develop the condition.

-• Age: Children ages 4-8 are at increased risk.
+• Age - Children ages 4-8 are at increased risk.

-How is Legg-Calve-Perthes Disease treated?
+How is Legg-Calvé-Perthes disease in children treated?

-Legg-Calve-Perthes disease can be successfully treated, with the help of our expert physicians.
+Legg-Calvé-Perthes disease can be successfully treated, with the help of our expert physicians.
 Our treatment ensures the bone heals properly, preserving the round shape of its head.
 This approach helps restore the joint’s normal function and avoids other hip problems.

-Nonsurgical treatments can include:
+Nonsurgical treatments may include:

 • In-house physical therapy (PT) and rehabilitation